 Now the part of your investment you thought of as risk-free no longer exists.
 Worse yet, you have no way of calculating how much higher the returns should be on any other investment you may consider.
 The neat framework of calculating investment returns and comparing businesses before making a call goes out the window.

 The result is investor panic.
 When investors see no way of keeping their money safe, in risk-free investments, they take off for the exits.
 If no investment is assured, the proverbial mattress becomes the safest place.
-Even the bank vault won’t do as banks are businesses and they can default on their obligations leaving their customers high and dry.
+Even the bank vault won’t do as banks can default on their obligations leaving their customers high and dry.

 Moral: investor confidence is critical to business investment